hashicorp/terraform-website/content/source/docs/cloud/workspaces/index.html.md

 Both Terraform Cloud and Terraform CLI have features called workspaces, but they function differently.

 - Terraform Cloud workspaces are required.
-They manage collections of infrastructure and are a major component of role-based access in Terraform Cloud.
+They represent all of the collections of infrastructure in an organization.
+They are also a major component of role-based access in Terraform Cloud.
 You can grant individual users and user groups permissions for one or more workspaces that dictate whether they can manage variables, perform runs, etc. You cannot manage resources in Terraform Cloud without creating at least one workspace.

-- Terraform CLI workspaces isolate multiple state files in the same working directory, letting you manage multiple groups of resources with a single configuration.
+- Terraform CLI workspaces are associated with a specific working directory and isolate multiple state files in the same working directory, letting you manage multiple groups of resources with a single configuration.
 The Terraform CLI does not require you to create CLI workspaces.
 Refer to [Workspaces](/docs/language/state/workspaces.html) in the Terraform Language documentation for more details.

 ## Listing and Filtering Workspaces